-This means that this notion of efficiency is not satisfied by many (important and well studied) voting rules.
-An alternative intuition is that an ``efficient'' rule should select the `most' dominating alternatives, or at least, the ones that are the `less' dominated.
-The {\em Schwartz set} captures this idea \cite{schwartz1972rationality}:
+This means that this notion of efficiency is not satisfied by many (important and well-studied) voting rules.
+An alternative intuition is that an ``efficient'' rule should select the `most' dominating alternatives, or at least, the ones that are the `least' dominated.
+The {\em Schwartz set} captures this idea \citep{schwartz1972rationality}:

 \begin{defi} The \textit{Schwartz set} of a profile of preferences $\pi$, denoted $Sc(\pi)$, is the minimal set $Sc(\pi) \subseteq A$ such that $ Sc(\pi) \neq \emptyset$ verifying that for any $a \in Sc(\pi)$ there is no $b \in A \setminus Sc(\pi)$ such that $b\rhd_{\pi}^{pm}a$. \end{defi}